Latest Updates

 Our rating

-In the previous part, we’ve reviewed Mac’s free remote desktop for personal usage.
+In the previous part, we reviewed Mac’s free remote desktop for personal usage.
 Those solutions may be great for situations where you only need them periodically.
-If you want to use remote access tools for business purposes, we recommend you the following services.
+If you want to use remote access tools for business purposes, we recommend the following services.

 RemotePC for Mac